Organisation of the Federal Chancellery

-The IT Service Centre provides IT and telecommunications support in the Federal Chancellery.
+The Digital Services Section provides IT and telecommunications support in the Federal Chancellery.

 HR, Finance, Controlling Section

-The Personnel and Resources Section forms part of the resources hub in Internal Services and provides vital support to all sections in the Federal Chancellery.
+The HR, Finance, Controlling Section forms part of the resources hub in Internal Services and provides vital support to all sections in the Federal Chancellery.